2025–2026 Iran–United States negotiations: International

-Global gold prices grew given the reports of high chances of war.
+Global gold prices grew given reports of high chances of war.
 Initially oil futures prices dropped 1.4%.
-Saudi Arabia commended negotiations to restrain Iran more.
+Saudi Arabia praised the negotiations at further restraining Iran.
 Israel supported deweaponization of Iranian atomic energy establishments following a "Libya model" like that of the disarmament of Libya.
 Trump revealed Israel would lead a military attack on Iran if it failed to abandon its nuclear weapons program.

-Al Monitor reported that China has also come to support the Iranian regime through strengthened relations.
+Al Monitor reported that China had also come to support the Iranian government through strengthened relations.